Home » Employment » DoD Priority Placement Program for Military Spouses

 A federal program exists to help military spouses with priority placement for federal jobs.
 Learn more about the DoD Priority Placement Program for Military Spouses (PPP).

-The Priority Placement Program for Military Spouses allows military spouses preference for federal jobs within CONUS (the continental United States).
+The Priority Placement Program for Military Spouses enables military spouses to be given preference for federal jobs within CONUS.

 How the Military Spouse Preference Works

-The military spouse preference doesn’t guarantee you a job, but it increases your chances of being hired for the right job.
-The PPP gives a best-qualified military spouse hiring priority over other best-qualified job applicants.
+Military spouse preference doesn’t guarantee a job, but it increases your chances of being hired for the right job.
+The PPP gives priority to the best-qualified military spouse hiring over other best-qualified job applicants.

 How to Take Advantage of the PPP Benefit

-There are some basic steps you need to take in order to benefit from the military spouse preference.
+You need to take some basic steps to benefit from the military spouse preference.

 1. Be sure that you fit the preference category.